yquake2/yquake2/doc/02_installation.md

 just *music/*, next to *baseq2/*. **Not** inside *baseq2/*.

+### Alternate Startup Configuration

+Yamagi Quake II ships with an alternative startup config that overrides some gloibal settings to saner defaults.
+To use is copy *stuff/yq2.cfg* into the *baseq2/* directory.

 ## The Demo Version

 A free demo version of Quake II is available and supported by Yamagi